AR15 Uppers, Lowers and Rails Page 1 Page 2 Page 3 Page 4 Page 5 Page 6

 TO VIEW FULL SIZE IMAGES: USERNAME and PASSWORD are both "mm"

-I did an updated version of the above image (below) and it's now available as a Vltor/Tangodown poster.
+I did an updated version of the above image (below) and it was available as a Vltor/Tangodown poster.
 It was also used for the '08 SHOT show banners and Vltor catalogs.

 LaRue Tactical STEALTH™ Billet Upper Receiver